Thai people: Geography and demographics

 The vast majority of the Thai people live in Thailand, although some Thais can also be found in other parts of Southeast Asia.
-About 51–57 million live in Thailand alone, while large communities can also be found in the United States, China, Laos, Taiwan, Malaysia, Singapore, Cambodia, Vietnam, Burma, South Korea, Germany, the United Kingdom, Canada, Australia, Sweden, Norway, Libya, and the United Arab Emirates.
+They are the majority population of Thailand and are also present in Laos, with minorities in Vietnam, Myanmar, India and southern China.
+About 51–57 million live in Thailand alone, while large communities can also be found in the United States, China, Laos, Japan, Taiwan, Malaysia, Singapore, Cambodia, Vietnam, Burma, South Korea, Germany, the United Kingdom, Canada, Australia, Sweden, Norway, Libya, and the United Arab Emirates.

 Culture and society

 The Thais can be broken down into various regional groups with their own regional varieties of Thai.
-These groups include the Central Thai (also the standard variety of the language and Culture), the Southern Thai, the Isan (more closely related to the standard Lao of Laos than to standard Thai) and Lanna Thai.Within each regions exist multiple ethnic groups.
+These groups include the Central Thai (also the standard variety of the language and Culture), the Southern Thai, the Isan (more closely related to the standard Lao of Laos than to standard Thai) and Lanna Thai.
+Within each regions exist multiple ethnic groups.

 Modern Central Thai culture has become more dominant due to official government policy, which was designed to assimilate and unify the disparate Thai in spite of ethnolinguistic and cultural ties between the non-Central-Thai-speaking people and their communities.

 Indigenous arts include muay Thai (kick boxing), Thai dance, makruk (Thai Chess), Likay, and nang yai (shadow play).